Atracsys/SlicerAstmPhantomTest/README.md

 * `DataSources` provides the inputs i.e. the description of the tracked arrays.
 For our ASTM Phantom Test, two are necessary:
   - the array attached to the phantom with the id `Phantom`.
 This id must remain unchanged.
   - the array of the pointer with the id `Pointer`.
 This id must remain unchanged.
-  Each array can be for `ACTIVE` tracking (with emitting markers) or `PASSIVE` tracking (with reflective markers). `GeometryFile` is set as the path (relative to the xml configuration file) of the geometry of the array (which enables the detection and tracking).
+  Each array can be for `ACTIVE` tracking (with emitting markers) or `PASSIVE` tracking (with reflective markers). <a name="geometryFile"></a>`GeometryFile` is set as the path (relative to the xml configuration file) of the geometry of the array (which enables the detection and tracking).
 For Atracsys trackers for example, the geometry is contained in an .ini file as such:
   ```ini
   [geometry]
   count=4